 4. Oil Pastels

 Pastels are a great alternative to colored pencils and paint.
-They can be blended to make one of a kind shades.
-This gift box comes with fifty colors which can be used on paper or canvas.
+They can be blended to make one-of-a-kind shades.
+This gift box comes with 50 colors that can be used on paper or canvas.

-Real teacher review: “I use this pastel set in the classroom at least 2-4 times a month.
+Real teacher review: “I use this pastel set in the classroom at least 2 to 4 times a month.
 The pastels never look used and don’t break (so far).
-Not one has broke yet.
-They are nice pieces sized about 3 inches each and narrow which is easy for little hands to manipulate.
-There is plenty of colors to do most every project.”
+They are nice-sized pieces, about 3 inches each and narrow, which is easy for little hands to manipulate.
+There are plenty of colors to do most every project.”

-So many teens and tweens are into drawing Manga characters and Christopher Hart’s books come highly recommended.
-They come with step by step instructions that are easy to follow.
-Your child is sure to be proud of their Manga drawings when following this book.
+So many teens and tweens are into drawing manga characters, and Christopher Hart’s books come highly recommended.
+He provides step-by-step instructions that are easy to follow.
+Your child is sure to be proud of their manga drawings when following this book.

 Real teacher review: “Christopher Hart is a genius; he integrates art education with manga technique.
 I’m an art teacher and tutor, and I gave this one to my student as an incentive prize.
 He loves it!”

 Buy it: Manga for the Beginner on Amazon